Standard position for surfaces in link complements in arbitrary 3-manifolds: Decomposition of a link complement into chunks

-The components of the decomposition, which are called \emph{chunks}, are connected components of $Y- N(\Pi)$.
+We record here the results of Propositions~3.1 and~3.3 of \cite{HowiePurcell}, which prove that the decomposition has the following properties.
+The components of the decomposition, which are called \emph{chunks}, are homeomorphic to connected components of $Y- N(\Pi)$.
 These are 3-manifolds with boundary, where the boundary components are components of $\bdy Y$, along with $\Pi_i^-$ and $\Pi_i^+$.
 Note that each $\Pi_i$ lies on the boundary of one or two chunks, appearing as $\Pi_i^+$ and $\Pi_i^-$.
-When $\Pi$ is connected, we have one or two chunks total, depending on whether $\Pi$ is separating or not.
-For example if $\Pi$ is the usual plane of projection $S^2$ in a classical alternating link diagram, there are two chunks, each homeomorphic to a ball component of $S^3-N(S^2)$.
+When $\Pi$ is connected, we have one or two chunks in total, depending on whether $\Pi$ is separating or not.
+For example if $\Pi$ is the usual projection sphere $S^2$ for a classical alternating link diagram, there are two chunks, each a ball component of $S^3-N(S^2)$.

 Decorate the surfaces $\Pi_i^-$ and $\Pi_i^+$ with: \begin{enumerate} \item A copy of the edges of the link diagram on $\Pi_i$.
-These will be called \emph{interior edges} of a chunk, and correspond to crossing arcs in $Y-N(L)$. \item Interior edges meet at crossings of the diagram, which become \emph{ideal vertices}.
+These will be called \emph{interior edges} of a chunk, and correspond to crossing arcs in $Y-N(L)$.
+There will be four such ideal edges in $\bdy N(\Pi)$ per crossing arc, two in each of $\Pi^{\pm}$. \item Interior edges meet at crossings of the diagram, which become \emph{ideal vertices}.
 That is, crossings become vertices, which are removed (ideal). \item Regions bounded by edges and vertices will be called \emph{faces} of the chunk.
 They are not necessarily simply connected.
-The faces correspond to regions of the diagram, and will be checkerboard colored, white and shaded.
-For example, the outer region of \reffig{CheckColorable} is an annulus, so gives rise to a face that is an annulus. \end{enumerate} An example of the chunk decomposition of the link of \reffig{CheckColorable}, right, is shown in \reffig{ChunkDecomp1}.
-The two chunks are the components of the complement of $T^2\times(-\epsilon, \epsilon)$ in $T^2\times\RR$ for some $\epsilon>0$.
-Hence they are homeomorphic to $T^2\times(-\infty, -\epsilon]$ and $T^2\times[\epsilon,\infty)$.
-Edges, faces, and ideal vertices are marked on $T^2\times\{-\epsilon\}$ and $T^2\times\{\epsilon\}$, respectively, with faces shown checkerboard colored, white and shaded.
+The faces correspond to regions of the diagram, and will be checkerboard colored.
+For example, the outer region of \reffig{CheckColorable} is an annulus, so gives rise to a face that is an annulus. \end{enumerate} An example of the chunk decomposition for the link from \reffig{CheckColorable}, right, is shown in \reffig{ChunkDecomp1}.
+The two chunks are the components of the complement of $T^2\times(-\epsilon, \epsilon)$ in $T^2\times[-1,1]$ for some $\epsilon>0$.
+Hence they are homeomorphic to $T^2\times[-1, -\epsilon]$ and $T^2\times[\epsilon,1]$.
+Edges, faces, and ideal vertices are marked on $T^2\times\{-\epsilon\}$ and $T^2\times\{\epsilon\}$, respectively, with faces shown checkerboard colored.

+Associated to a weakly generalized alternating link is a chunk decomposition corresponding to a weakly generalized alternating diagram constructed as above.
+We will assume throughout that this is the chunk decomposition used in this paper.